wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-udp-service.md

 Choreo offers the flexibility to design and deploy applications in the programming language of your choice.
 One compelling choice for certain network communication needs is UDP (User Datagram Protocol).
 UDP is a high-speed, connectionless protocol ideal for scenarios where lightweight, real-time data transmission is essential.

-In this guide, you will learn to use Choreo to create a service component that exposes a UDP server implemented in [Go](https://go.dev/), enabling efficient and scalable communication with any UDP client application.
+In this guide, you will learn to use Choreo to create a Service component that exposes a UDP server implemented in [Go](https://go.dev/), enabling efficient and scalable communication with any UDP client application.
 No prior knowledge of the Go language is necessary to follow this guide.

 By following this guide, you will:

-- Setup UDP Server
+- Setup a UDP Server
     - Create a simple UDP server using a Service component.
     - Link the containerized UDP service to the Choreo component using the Dockerfile.
     - Deploy the UDP server component in Choreo.
-- Setup UDP Client
+- Setup a UDP Client
     - Create a UDP client using a Manual Trigger component.
     - Link the containerized UDP client to the Choreo component using the Dockerfile.
     - Deploy the UDP client component in Choreo.